 Another selling point for this product is the 5×24 finder scope because it makes finding tiny objects much easier.
 The AW 70mm telescope is a complete package, and it comes with a manual, tripod, aiming platform, eyepiece, finder scope and optics tube.

-The price is very affordable, and it gives amateur astronomers the ability to test the hobby and see if it’s something they’re interested in pursuing.
+The price is very affordable, and it gives kids and amateur astronomers the ability to test the hobby and see if it’s something they’re interested in pursuing.

 Here we have another product from Celestron, and it’s the popular ExploraScope 114AZ.
 This is a classic Newtonian reflector telescope, and it has been redesigned with a new mount and fresh look.